vercel/nextjs-portfolio-starter/README.md

 1. Update your name and site URL for the RSS feed in `scripts/gen-rss.js`.
 1. Update the meta tags in `pages/_document.js`.
 1. Update the posts inside `pages/posts/*.md` with your own content.
+1. Update the URL in `next-sitemap.js` with your production URL.

 ## Deploy your own